talamoig/glpienc/README.md

 The default location of the fallback file is `/var/local/glpienc/glpienc.db` but you can change by passing the `fallbackfile` parameter on the class.

-The fallback file is *not* created automatically.
-You can create it with the right schema after `glpienc` class is installed with the following command:
+The fallback file is created automatically with the following statement:

-    sqlite3 /var/local/glpienc/glpienc.db < /var/local/glpienc/sqlite-schema.sql
+    CREATE TABLE hostyaml (host VARCHAR, yaml VARCHAR, PRIMARY KEY (host));

 ### Requirements